 - Shared values with the organisation: respect, care, honesty, accountability

 Anywhere in Scotland – in your local community.

-You must be aged 16 or older to hold this role.
+Volunteers need to be aged 16 or over for this role.

 We will pay your out of pocket expenses in line with the CHAS volunteer expenses policy.

 CHAS is committed to providing a quality volunteering experience to all volunteers free from discrimination and prejudice.
 Ensuring that CHAS is an equal, diverse, and inclusive organisation improve the quality of care we provide, help us reach more families and children, and maximise a wide variety of knowledge, experience and expertise.